Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

 In addition to the above collection of vanishing paths, \cite[Section~2]{Gabrielov73} also provides an explicit description of the associated vanishing cycles and their pairwise intersection numbers using a second fibration on the fibre above $p_*+q_*$, given by projection to $Q(y)$.

 When $m=1$ and $Q_0(y)=y^k$, for some $k\geq 2$, \cite[Section~2]{FU11} computes the endomorphism algebra of a preferred collection of vanishing cycles in the fibre above $p_*+q_*$.
 We review a slightly modified, but equivalent, version their construction.
-See also \cite[Section~2.5.4]{Keating15}.
+We refer to \cite[Section~2.5.4]{Keating15} for a similar account.

-Assume that $p_*$ is small on the negative imaginary axis of $\CR^2$, the critical values of $P$ are real, positive and sufficiently small, and each $\gamma_i$ the straight segment between $p_*$ and $p_i$; whenever this is not the case, an isotopy of the base of $P$ puts us in this setting.
-These are the only assumptions that differ from \cite{FU11}, and our setting can be isotoped to the one described by Futaki-Ueda.
-Let $Q(y)=y^k-Ny$ be a Morsification of $Q_0$ for sufficiently big $N$, $q_*=0$, and each $\gamma_i$ the straight segment between the origin and $q_i$.
-Order the critical values of $Q$ counter-clockwise \cite[Figure~2.1]{FU11} We consider the Lefschetz bifibration given by
+Assume that $p_*$ is small on the negative imaginary axis of $\C$, that the critical values of $P$ are real, positive and sufficiently small, and that each $\gamma_i$ is the straight segment between $p_*$ and $p_i$; whenever this is not the case, an isotopy of the base of $P$ puts us in this setting.
+These are the only assumptions that differ from \cite{FU11}, where the authors assume to have chosen an isotopy on the base of $P$ so that its critical values are the set of $\mu^{\textnormal{th}}$ roots of unity, and the vanishing paths are the straight segments between them and the origin (their fixed critical value).
+Our setting can be isotoped to the one described by Futaki\textendash Ueda.
+Let $Q(y)=y^k-Ny$ be a Morsification of $Q_0$ for sufficiently big $N$, $q_*=0$, and each $\delta_i$ the straight segment between the origin and $q_i$.
+Label the critical values of $Q$ counter-clockwise, so that $q_1$ is on the positive real axis (see Figure~\ref{fig:FUpaths}, left). \begin{remark} An inconsequential choice one can make is to label the critical values of $Q$ clockwise or counter-clockwise.
+We choose to follow the latter convention in this section, as this matches Futaki--Ueda's \cite{FU11}, and the one implicitly used in \cite[Section~2.5.4]{Keating15}.
+For the sake of clarity, we will highlight where we use this convention. \end{remark} We consider the Lefschetz bifibration (as in \cite[Section~15e]{SeidelBk}) given by

 where $\varpi(x,y)=(P(x)+Q(y),y)$ and $\psi$ is the projection to the first coordinate.
-The critical values of $P$ and $Q$ are depicted in Figure~\ref{fig:FUpaths} (left) and the vanishing paths detailed at the beginning of the section are as in Figure~\ref{fig:FUpaths} (centre).
+The critical values of $P$ and $Q$ are depicted in Figure~\ref{fig:FUpaths} (left, $\mu=3$ and $k=5$ in figure) and the vanishing paths detailed at the beginning of the section are as in Figure~\ref{fig:FUpaths} (centre).